HeidelTime/heideltime/doc/readme.txt

     * HeidelTime: Possible parameter values are:
-        - languages: english, englishcoll, englishsci, german, spanish, italian, vietnamese, arabic, dutch, chinese, french, russian, croatian, estonian, portuguese
+        - languages: english, englishcoll, englishsci, german, spanish, italian, vietnamese, arabic, dutch, chinese, french, russian, croatian, estonian, portuguese as well as any "auto-LANGUAGE" contained in the resource folder
         - types: news, narratives, colloquial (for use with englishcoll), scientific (englishsci)
         - locale: the locale to use for date calculation.
 Leave it empty to use en_GB.
         - Debugging: to output verbose debugging information to stderr.